rogerpereira123/uCast/README.md

    http://[your computer ip]:3000

 ## Gotchas
 * This is a Chromecast Sender app for Google Chrome Browser and hence can only work on Google Chrome with Cast Extension installed.
 * It uses default receiver app provided by Chromecast (Yup!
 You can develop your own receiver app like Netflix or Youtube etc.)
 * After starting the server, browsing with localhost wont work because Chromecast needs the media file url hosted on local network.
 So browse using your computer's local ip address.
 * Oh and you have to register your Chromecast and receive an app id to run this app. <a href="https://developers.google.com/cast/docs/chrome_sender">More info</a>
 * uCast works with mp4s & mp3s perfectly fine.
 Here is a link to all supported media : <a href="https://developers.google.com/cast/docs/media">Chromecast Supported Media</a>

 ## To Do
 - Playing multiple files based on user choice.
 - Adding support for images

 ## Final Word
-uCast is developed as a side project for fun & learning Chromecast API with other open source technologies and is no way intended to be used for any business / commercial use.
+uCast is developed as a side project for fun with the objective of learning Chromecast API with other open source technologies and is no way intended to be used for any business / commercial use.
 Please read Google's terms and conditions for commercial development.